gatsbyjs/gatsby/packages/gatsby-source-contentful/README.md

 Additional config which will get passed to [Contentfuls JS SDK](https://github.com/contentful/contentful.js#configuration).

 Use this with caution, you might override values this plugin does set for you to connect to Contentful.

-## Notes on Contentful Content Models

-There are currently some things to keep in mind when building your content models at Contentful.

-1. At the moment, fields that do not have at least one populated instance will not be created in the GraphQL schema.

-2. When using reference fields, be aware that this source plugin will automatically create the reverse reference.
-You do not need to create references on both content types.

 ## How to query for nodes